- Our customers have been hired by : *Foot Note

 - Keen attention to detail, ensuring accuracy in all tasks

-- The name of the institution you attended with completion date
+- Name of the institution and completion date

 London Business School — Master of Finance (MSc)